Sign In to Cobalt

 • We recommend that you enable 2FA even if your organization doesn’t enforce it.

-When you sign in to Cobalt, we record information about your device to add an extra layer of security to the sign-in process.
+When you sign in to Cobalt, we record information about your browser to add an extra layer of security to the sign-in process.
+This setting is based on cookies and is not related to 2FA or SAML SSO.

-If you attempt to sign in from a device that we don’t recognize, we take additional steps to verify your identity before granting you access.
-This may happen when you:
+If you attempt to sign in from a device or browser that we don’t recognize, we take additional steps to verify your identity before granting you access.
+This happens when you:

 • Use your browser’s private (incognito) mode